-- In England and Wales, the current edition of the Building Regulations issued by the Department of the Environment and the Welsh Office. - In Scotland, the current edition of the Building Standards (Scotland) Regulations issued by the Scottish Executive. - In Northern Ireland, the current edition of the Building regulations (Northern Ireland) issued by the Department of the Environment for Northern Ireland. - In the republic of Ireland the installation must also conform to the relevant parts of: - The current edition of IS 813 - All relevant national and local rules in force.
+- In England and Wales, the current edition of the Building Regulations issued by the Department of the Environment and the Welsh Office. - In Scotland, the current edition of the Building Standards (Scotland) Regulations issued by the Scottish Executive. - In Northern Ireland, the current edition of the Building regulations (Northern Ireland) issued by the Department of the Environment for Northern Ireland. - In the Republic of Ireland the installation must be carried out by a competent person and installed in accordance with: - a) The current edition of IS 813 "Domestic gas installations". - b) All relevant national and local rules in force. - c) The current building regulations